DOCGroup/ACE_TAO/TAO/CIAO/DAnCE/spec_RepositoryManager/README.txt

 This is the README file for the Repository Manager (RM).

-In order to be able to compile the RM you need to have ZZIP lib because the RM uses it to read the contents of CCM packages.
+In order to be able to compile the RM you need to have ZZIP lib because the Repository Manager (RM) uses it to read the contents of CCM packages.
 ZZIP itself is a C++ wrapper around ZLIB, thus you will also need ZLIB.
 In order to compile the RM successfully you will need to do the following:

 1. Download ZLIB and ZZIP-LIB
 2. Compile the multi-threaded versions of these libraries
-3. create a separate directory for each library and create an include and a lib subdirectory within them.
+3. [on Windows] create a separate directory for each library; create an include and a lib subdirectory within them.
 Then copy the libraries files in the library subdirectory.
 Copy zlib.h in the zlib_path/include and copy zziplib.h, zzip-conf.h and zzip-msvc.h
 (for Windows platforms; Linux might have its own file!!!).
 This step might be easier if